DaveO-Home/embedded-acceptance-tests-ng/public/README.md

 * `cd public/webpack/build`
 * `gulp watch`

    At this point you can start a browser and enter `localhost:3080/dist_test/webpack/appl/testapp_dev.html`.
-Any changes to the source code(*.js files) should be reflected in the browser auto reload.
+Any changes to the source code(\*.js|*.ts) files should be reflected in the browser auto reload.
 Running the application from the source directory should also work, e.g., `localhost:3080/webpack/appl/testapp_dev.html`.

 3\. ***Test Driven Development(tdd) Window*** -